 ABOUT THE FESTIVAL

 Originally founded in 1981 as the Gatlinburg Scottish Festival and Games, the Games are one of the oldest Scottish Festivals in the country.
 In 2010, a new home was established in the city of Maryville on the grounds of historic Maryville College, home of “The Scots.”
-In 2022, we moved the event to a larger venue just down road in Townsend.
+Now in 2022, we have moved the event to a larger venue just down road in Townsend.

 You don’t have to be Scottish in order to enjoy this unique Festival!
 Our location in the foothills of The Great Smoky Mountains is the perfect backdrop for you and your family to get a wee glimpse of Scotland -and to discover and appreciate the rich traditions and history of the Scottish and Scots-Irish settlers of our area.